bb-grizzle/nomadcoffee-backend/assignment.md

 - `seeCategory` should list all the CoffeeShop inside of a Category with pagination.
 - `seeCategories` should list all the Category and should have a totalShops computed field that counts all the CoffeeShop inside of the Category, it should also have pagination.
 - `editCoffeeShop` should edit a CoffeeShop.

+### Assignment 06

+We are finished with the backend!
+Following the lectures of the section #19 deploy your backend to Heroku.
+You will also have to configure a PostgreSQL Database.

+**Make sure you select only the free versions of Database and Servers**